stevenhaddox/presentation-getting-to-chef/slides.md

 * [✓] Automate ssh access to the server from Ruby
 * [✓] Automate setting up a user's pubkey for key-based SSH authentication on all accessible accounts
-* TODO: Automate installing GNU Stow to manage software packages
 * TODO: Integrate the steps presented into [SUPPORT](https://github.com/stevenhaddox/SUPPORT)
+* TODO: Automate this process as a simple rake task
 * TODO: Create sample non-sudo chef cookbooks